PelionIoT/mbed-cloud-sdk-python/DEVELOPMENT.md

 ## License

-mbed Cloud SDK for Python is free-to-use and licensed under the Apache License 2.0.
+Mbed Cloud SDK for Python is free-to-use and licensed under the Apache License 2.0.
 See LICENSE file for more information.